Variables#

 This data can be a wide range of types, including int, float, or complex; a string; a bool; even a function, or a collection of other variables.

-Assigning a variable#
+Assigning a Variable#

 To create a new variable and assign it a value we use =.